Gray Malin, Fine Art Photographer

 It’s true traveling can mess up your sleep, but when I’m traveling for work, the days are always non-stop.
 Luckily, I’m usually so exhausted by the time I get to bed that I fall right to sleep.

 You’ve traveled to some far flung locales and stayed in some pretty dreamy hotels (Le Méridien Hotels come to mind).
 What hotel has the best morning views and breakfast in bed in the world?

 I recently stayed at the Caesar Park Hotel on Ipanema beach in Rio de Janiero, and it had sweeping views of the ocean that took my breath away.
 They just redesigned the ocean front suites, and the results are simply divine.
 I couldn’t wait to pull back the curtains and look out over the coveted beach and sea.

 What is your morning routine when at home here in Los Angeles?
 Have you discovered a secret to starting the day right?

 It’s not always the easiest start, but I find an early morning workout really makes the best way to get the day going when I’m home.

-Here at Parachute, we make Bedding in earthy, neutral tones, inspired by the natural beauty of our Venice Beach surroundings.
-That said…what do you think our next Bedding color should be!?
+Here at Parachute, we make bedding in earthy, neutral tones, inspired by the natural beauty of our Venice Beach surroundings.
+That said…what do you think our next bedding color should be!?

 Coral!
 It’s a personal favorite and looks amazing with neutrals.

-Your recent collection, Up & Away, is an homage to Paris.
+Your collection, Up & Away, is an homage to Paris.
 What’s the dreamiest part of Paris from your eyes (and lens)?